protocol/web3-dev-team/proposals/42-human-readable-mutable-names.md

     - Cloudflare embraced DNSlink years ago, and they took over [the eth.link ENS resolver/gateway](https://blog.cloudflare.com/cloudflare-distributed-web-resolver/).
     - `ipns://` in address bar of Brave is an extremely powerful visual and a confidence booster about entire stack
 - We see alternatives to ENS popping up, but enabling them requires changes to our code bases and is not a trivial task.
-- Unfortunately, `dnslink=/ipns/` is a rare sight, due to IPNS rot, and people default to DNSLink even in cases where use of cryptographic identifiers would be a better choice.
+- Brave confirmed they will use DNS over HTTPS and expects go-ipfs to provide configuration option per TLD.

 ## Project definition
 #### Brief plan of attack

 <!--Briefly describe the milestones/steps/work needed for this project-->

-- Tackle IPNS and DNS fixes in parallel, in both Go and JS
-- Introduce configurable DNS resolver per TLD while adding DNS over HTTPS support to entire stack
+- Adding DNS over HTTPS support to entire stack
+- Make if possible to configura different DNS resolver per TLD
+- Decide on short list of mature systems that don't collide with ICANN TLDs and can be included as implicit defaults

 #### What does done look like?
 _What specific deliverables should completed to consider this project done?_

 - DNS over HTTPS is supported in js/go-ipfs/libp2p
-    - User agency around DNS is respected: every code path doing a DNS lookup (resolving DNSLink, `/dnsaddr`, `/dns*` multiaddrs) should use either explicit or implicit DNS resolvers defined in IPFS node configuration file.
+    - User agency around DNS is respected: every code path doing a DNS lookup (resolving DNSLink, `/dnsaddr`, `/dns*` multiaddrs) should use either explicit or implicit DNS resolvers defined in  configuration file / constructor params.
       - By default OS-level DNS resolver is used as catch-all, but the user can delegate resolution of all or specific TLDs to specific DoH resolvers.
       - Node tries to resolve with the most specific resolver (if present for TLD), and then fall back to the global one.
-    - Visual Aid / config mock-up
+    - Visual Aid: a config mock-up for go-ipfs
       ```json
         "DNS": {
           "Resolvers": {